 Find More Things to Do in Traverse City

-Aside from these cheap and free things to do with kids in Traverse City, there are many other unique things to do in Traverse City.
+Aside from these cheap and free things to do in Traverse City with kids, there are many other unique things to do in Traverse City.
 There are numerous great local restaurants in Traverse City as well.
 If you want some adult-only time, take a tour of Traverse City’s many vineyards and wineries.